 This ensures that the candidate does not use a proxy or someone else to do the interview for them.
 The employer/sponsor may also ask for a known piece of information to be confirmed by the candidate to help with verifying the person at the time of interview.

 The candidate acknowledges and understands that the employer/sponsor will not have access to any information or answers that they provide to Cleard.life.

 This is a really important element for setting up the truth telling environment.
+There is an air gap between the candidate and the employer.
 We do not pass on the candidate’s sensitive or personal answers or information to the employer/sponsor.
 This strict policy means that the candidate can be very truthful and honest with us, without feeling a risk of being shamed, discriminated, judged by the employer.